Azakidev/Dawlf-index/Laraybis/Sirroma.md

 A group of floating islands supported by clouds few kilometers above sea level.
-Nobody knows why it's there or why is it floating there, but it contains the only ways in or out of the planet in the form of portal gates, north of the plaza.
+Nobody knows why they're there or why are they floating where they are, but they contain the only ways in or out of the planet in the form of portal gates, north of the plaza.
 ## Location
 2.5km above [[Quarterrimo]].
 ## Settlements